 Teatro Oficina by Lina Bo Bardi Photographs

-From the large main entrance off the Minhocão expressway, the theatre descends within the city block.
-On the right, the large glazed surface opens to provide a clearing to Silvio Santos’s adjacent property.
-That’s where the Teatro Oficina company creates short-term setups to attract large audiences to its shows.
+From its imposing main entrance off the Minhocão expressway, the theatre descends within the city block, creating a unique spatial experience.
+The large glazed surface on the right opens to provide access to Silvio Santos’s adjacent property, where the Teatro Oficina company stages temporary setups to attract vast audiences.

 Linear time is a Western invention; time is not linear, it is a marvellous tangle where at any moment, points can be selected and solutions invented without beginning or end.